 Hiring a business coach can be an intimidating experience when you’re not sure about what to expect.
 For this reason, here are a few answers to common questions many leaders have before deciding coaching is right for them.

 Who is business coaching for?

-Business coaching is for any professional interested in growing themselves and the company they work for.
-While entrepreneurs and executives are most commonly associated with having business coaches, having a C-suite title is not a requirement.
+Business coaching programs are for any professional interested in growing themselves and the company they work for.
+While entrepreneurs, executives, and small business owners are most commonly associated with having business coaches, having a C-suite title is not a requirement.
 Depending on the company, many junior-level employees receive business coaching sponsored by their employer.
 Some businesses offer a stipend for this type of development, while others might have an organizational coach employees can meet with.
 This is a great way to multiply leaders who are heavily invested in fulfilling the business’s mission.